mquinson/shutorial/v2/README.md

 is safe.
 This script is executed automatically upon package installation.

-The overlay mounting by schroot should be safe too: The user become herself within the chroot, with no extra priviledge.
+The overlay mounting by schroot should be safe too: The user becomes herself within the chroot, with no extra priviledge.
 For example, I get connected as mquinson within the chroot, with the exact same priviledges that I have out of the chroot.
 So, I cannot leverage this